About CLAS Advising

 About the CLAS Academic Services Center

 The Center provides advising and other academic services to students, staff, and faculty in CLAS.
-The Center's staff represent CLAS Dean Juli Wade for a variety of undergraduate academic services.
+The Center's staff represent the CLAS Dean for a variety of undergraduate academic services.
 Our advisors frequently meet with:

 - Students who require a dean's signature for an academic form